Welcome to the 3DF Zephyr tutorial series.

 As soon as the computation is completed the DEM viewer will appear automatically.
-It allows to see the DEM you have just created directly inside 3DF Zephyr (see image below).
+It allows seeing the DEM you have just created directly inside 3DF Zephyr (see image below).

-– load DEM files (even those not related to the project you are working on) by clicking on File > Open;
+– load DEM files (even those not related to the project you are working on) by clicking on “File” (11) and “Open” (12);

 – export DEM as a image format (.png, .jpg, .bmp);

-In the DEM Viewer it is also possible to run a Profile generation in order to draw one or more polylines directly on DEM and getting then their altimetric profile.
+In the DEM Viewer, it is also possible to run a Profile generation in order to draw one or more polylines directly on DEM and getting than their altimetric profile.

 Moreover, by moving the cursor you can see the quote of every single profile point in detail.

-You can also export a profile (pdf format) by clicking on Export > Profile Report.
+You can also export a profile (pdf format) by clicking on Export as pdf/svg or dxf.

 The next tutorial will explain the coded target generation and automatic detection.
 Click here to proceed to the next tutorial.